Sphinkie/StarGen-II/README.md

 **stargen.exe** is a sample *command-line* program that shows the abilities of the *Stargen-II* library.

+You can get this demo program, by clicking the ["Releases"](https://github.com/Sphinkie/StarGen-II/releases) button and download the EXE and the 2 DAT files.

 * **stargen**		generates a random datasheet
 * **stargen 0**		generates a datasheet for the Sol system ( stargen calculation model)
 * **stargen 32349**	generates a datasheet for the star with the Catalog Number 32349 (ie: Sirius)

+## Compiling the files

+To compile the sources, I use the Windows [QT Creator](https://www.qt.io/product/development-tools) compiler.
+It is free and very easy to use.
+(I do not use a Linux system)
+The QT project file (stargen.pro) and the makefiles are includes in the repository.